kubrickfr/avsc-wiki/API.md

 Generate a [`Client`](#class-client) for this protocol.
 This client can then be used to communicate with a remote server of compatible protocol.

+There are two major types of transports:

++ Stateful

+  A pair of binary streams `{readable, writable}`.

+  As a convenience passing a single duplex stream is also supported and equivalent to passing `{readable: duplex, writable: duplex}`.

++ Stateless

+  Stream factory `fn(cb)` which should return a writable stream and call its callback argument with a readable stream (when available).

 ##### `protocol.createServer()`

 Generate a [`Server`](#class-server) for this protocol.
 This server can be used